dianacoffman/Old_Exploratory_Projects_Performance-Analysis-of-New-Products/README.md

 - Generate insights from the data
 - Suggest improvements

-# Business Questions ⚖️
+## Business Questions ⚖️

-- What categories do we have?
-- What is the number of items on the menu?
-- What are the least and most expensive?
+- Which categories are the most and least popular, and how does this impact our menu and pricing strategy?
-- How many Italian dishes are on the menu?
-- What are the least and most expensive?
+- What are the top highest spend orders, and what insights can we gain from them to enhance our pricing and promotional strategies?
-- How many dishes are in each category?
-- What is the average dish price within each category?
+- What is the average price of dishes within each category, and how does this influence customer choices and profitability?
-- What is the date range of the table?
-- How many orders were made within this date range?
+- How many orders were made within a specific date range, and what does this tell us about customer behavior and peak periods?
-- How many items were ordered within this date range?
-- Which orders had the most number of items?
-- How many orders had more than 12 items?
-- What were the least and most ordered items?
-- What categories are the least and most ordered items?
-- What were the top 5 orders that spent the most money?
-- What are the insights of the highest spend order?
-- What are the top 5 highest spend orders? - What are the insights of those?

-# Data collected from SQL data mining 📑
+## Data collected from SQL data mining 📑

 1) Menu: